So Your Bedroom’s Not Much Bigger Than Your Bed: Here’s How to Make it Work

 Dark colors can be cozy.

-We often think that dark colors don't belong in a small space, but Homepolish stylist Tali Roth (and our own Eleanor Busing!) proves us wrong with the bedroom above, found via My Domain.
+We often think that dark colors don’t belong in a small space, but Homepolish stylist Tali Roth (and our own Eleanor Busing!) proves us wrong with a bedroom found via My Domain.
 The charcoal color makes the room feel intimate, yet keeping the brick wall stark white prevents it from turning into a cave.
 Slim side tables and folding footstools maximize the available surface area.

 Let the life in.